zakallen/shell/README.md

 1. Use Minimal Theme
 2. Change font to Menlo
 3. Use a custom window title and set to `~`
-4. In the "General" section uder "Advanced", set terminal pane margin for Top/Bottom and Left/Right to 15
+4. In the "Panes" section uder "Appearance", set margins for Top/Bottom and Left/Right (Side) to 15

 ### Final touch ups
 1. If you want to remove the "last login" text at the start of each session do: